Bahram Beyzai: Playwriting in the 1960s

 In 1968, Beyzai was one of the nine founders of the Iranian Writers' Guild, a highly controversial organization in the face of censorship.
-In 1969, he was invited to teach at the Theater Department of the College of Fine Arts at University of Tehran.
+In 1969, he was invited to teach at the Theater Department of the College of Fine Arts at the University of Tehran.
 He chaired this department from 1972 to 1979.
-With his readership many prominent authors and artists started teaching at the department and created the most fruitful period in the history of that department.
+With his readership, many prominent authors and artists started teaching at the department and created the most fruitful period in the history of that department.

 Beyzaie's groundbreaking A Study on Iranian Theatre (Namayesh dar Iran), published in mid-1960s is still considered the most important text on the history of Iranian theater.
 Beyzaie is also the first scholar in Iran to publish books on theatre of Japan and theatre of China.

-Some of his plays, such as his masterpiece Death of Yazdgerd, have been translated into numerous languages and have been performed around the world.
-Death of Yazdgerd has been performed in Iran, France, England, India and USA among other countries, and was made into a film of the same name by Beyzai in 1981.
+Some of his plays, such as his masterpiece Death of Yazdgerd, have been translated into numerous languages and performed worldwide.
+Death of Yazdgerd has been performed in Iran, France, England, India and the USA, among other countries, and was made into a film of the same name by Beyzai in 1981.
 Death of Yazdgerd and Kalat Claimed have been translated into English by Manuchehr Anvar.

-1970s and the outset of a cinematic career
+the 1970s and the outset of a cinematic career

 In 1969, he began his film career by directing the short film Amu Sibilou (Uncle Moustache) followed by "Safar" in 1970.
-With these films Beyzai is often considered to be a pioneer of the Iranian New Wave, a Persian cinema movement that was started in the late 1960s.
+With these films, Beyzai is often considered to be a pioneer of the Iranian New Wave, a Persian cinema movement that was started in the late 1960s.

-Immediately after, in 1971, he made his first feature film Ragbar (Downpour) which is regarded by critics to this day as one of the most successful Iranian films ever made.
+Immediately after, in 1971, he made his first feature film Ragbar (Downpour) which critics regard to this day as one of the most successful Iranian films ever made.
 The successful film addresses the late Parviz Fannizadeh as its central character and protagonist.

 Since then he has produced and directed 8 films including Qaribe va Meh (Stranger and the Fog) (1974), Cherike-ye Tara (Ballad of Tara) (1979), Bashu, the Little Stranger (1986, released in 1989), Shāyad Vaghti digar (Maybe Another Time) (1988) and Mosaferan (Travellers) (1992).

 Filmmaking in the 1980s

-In 1981, the revolutionary leaders started the Iranian Cultural Revolution, as a result of which Beyzaie among many others was expelled from the university.
-He continued writing and making films though.
-His screenplay Ruz-e Vaqe'e (The Fateful Day) was adapted into a film in 1995 and another screenplay was adapted into a film named Fasl-e Panjom (The fifth season) in 1996, whilst he also made four of his finest films.
+In 1981, the revolutionary leaders started the Iranian Cultural Revolution, as a result of which Beyzaie, among many others, was expelled from the university.
+He continued writing and making films, though.
+His screenplay Ruz-e Vaqe'e (The Fateful Day) was adapted into a film in 1995 and another screenplay was adapted into a film named Fasl-e Panjom (The fifth season) in 1996, while he also made four of his finest films.
 He also edited Ebrahim Hatamikia's Borj-e Minu (Minoo Tower).